A manuscript appraisal (also known as a manuscript assessment or critique) can help you identify the strengths and weaknesses of your book.

 - address stylistic and language issues in your writing

-- further develop your writing style
+- develop/refine your writing style

 - get a better idea of your book’s suitability for publication

 - identify ways to increase your book’s chance of commercial success in a highly competitive market.

 Most importantly, after reviewing your text, we can give you some practical tips you can use to spend time working on any parts of your manuscript that require more attention.

 The purpose of a manuscript appraisal is to assess the ‘big picture’ aspects of your narrative.
 It doesn’t drill down into the minutiae of your manuscript – identifying every small inconsistency and mistake.
 For this reason, we also suggest that you consider having your manuscript professionally edited prior to publishing your book.

 STEP 1: Prior to having your book professionally edited and proofread, you may like to have your manuscript assessed as a preliminary step in your self-publishing journey.
 First up, we will read your entire manuscript and provide you with an indepth written report on it.
 This appraisal report contains feedback about the overall effectiveness of your writing, including what is and isn’t working well.
 It also incorporates some initial editorial suggestions for reworking parts of your manuscript that require extra attention.
 This, in turn, will help you to save money on professional editing fees down the track.